gambitph/WP-OTF-Regenerate-Thumbnails/readme.txt

 Report bugs and help out in the code from the [Github repository](https://github.com/gambitph/WP-OTF-Regenerate-Thumbnails)

+= What are you talking about? =

+Test it out.
+In your normal WordPress website set up, create a gallery using the **Add Media** button while editing a post or page and use thumbnails.
+Afterwards, check out your gallery.

+Notice the size of your thumbnails, most likely they're **150 x 150**.
+Do you see it?
+Great.

+Now head over to **Settings > Media** and change your thumbnail size to something cooler, something rectangular, let's try **400 x 200**.
+Save it.

+Go back to your gallery that you previously created and refresh your browser.
+Most likely you *won't* be seeing **400 x 200** thumbnails there.

+OTF Regenerate Thumbnails fixes this for you.

 = Features =

 * Creates Resizes thumbnails on the fly